shoesCodeFor/100-days-of-code/log.md

 ### Day 10: January 23, 2017

-**Today's Progress**: Worked on day 2 of JS30 and leaned that using const for element control is common amongst the pros.
+**Today's Progress**: Worked on day 2 of JS30 and learned that using const for element control is common amongst the pros.

 **Thoughts**:  I need to relax sometimes.
 My frustration allows me to miss very obvious and simple mistakes.